 Our verdict

 Looks fast, runs fast.
-The Launch 9 from Brooks is a daily trainer that can handle any speed you put into your run.
-Whether you're going fast or slow, it performs.
+The Launch 9 from Brooks is a daily trainer that can handle any speed we put into our run.
+Whether we're going fast or slow, it performs.
 On top of this, it can handle any distance.
 From short runs, 5Ks to 20 miles, it doesn't disappoint.
-Ultimately, get the Brooks Launch 9 if you're after a solid all-rounder that doesn't hurt the wallet or the feet.
+Ultimately, we recommend getting the Brooks Launch 9 if you're after a solid all-rounder that doesn't hurt the wallet or the feet.

 Pros